 Finally, if you use translations services, employing structured content can simplify that process.
 According to Pauline Farris of translation service provider IsAccurate: “When we translate large batches of content, the predictability of structured content allows us to work quickly.
 In addition to this, when content must also be localised, having structured content helps us ensure that each version is complete and accurate.”

 Most of us know that keyword stuffing ruins content.
 We also know that it’s a quick way to get on the bad side of Google and other search engines.
 Unfortunately, it’s common enough to warrant mentioning.

-Not only that, if you tend to be a bit repetitive in your writing, you may be keyword stuffing without realizing it.
-Pay attention to your writing, especially where you mention your brand, products, or services.
+Not only that, if you tend to be a bit repetitive in your writing, you may be keyword stuffing without realising it.
+Pay attention to your writing, especially where you mention your brand, products or services.
 Are you using the same adverbs and adjectives?

 For example, imagine that you own a cleaning company – naturally you might use the phrase ‘house cleaning’ in your content.
 That’s expected, but if you use the phrase ‘cheap house cleaning’ over and over that could be problematic.
 Change up your keywords and if you are unsure if you are using too many keywords, stick to a keyword density of around 2%.
 You can calculate this by dividing the number of keywords in your copy by the total number of words.

 There are other forms of keyword abuse as well, such as: